 If the security level in your web browser is strict, some Library databases and pop-up windows may be blocked by the browser.
 Security levels in the browser can be lowered to allow databases to fully function.
 Alternatively, to maintain a high level of security, databases can be added as a Trusted Site or Exception to the browser.How to update Security Settings & Pop-up Blockers

 Looking for additional database technical help?
 Try our Database Errors guide for more troubleshooting.

-To sign in to the Library, use the same user name and password that you use to log in to your myWalden student portal.
+To sign in to the library, use the same user name and password that you use to log into your myWalden student portal.

 Your user name is your Walden e-mail address, typically email@example.com (i.e. firstname.lastname@example.org).

 If you cannot sign in using your myWalden student portal user name and password, please follow these steps:

 Please note: The Library does not have access or control student sign in information.
 If a sign in issue persists please reach out to Customer Care.